NativeScript/docs-v7/tutorial/ng-chapter-5.md

 }
 ```

-Finally, now that you’ve installed and required the plugin, and setup a UI to use it, your last step is implementing the `<ActionItem>`'s `tap` handler.
+Finally, now that you’ve installed and imported the plugin, and setup a UI to use it, your last step is implementing the `<ActionItem>`'s `tap` handler.
 Open `app/pages/list/list.component.ts` again and add the following function to the `ListPage` class:

 ``` TypeScript